Digital Learning Team

 María holds a doctorate in Computing Technology in Education from Nova Southeastern University, a Master's in Foreign Languages and Literature from the University of Wisconsin - Milwaukee, and a bachelor's degree in Spanish and Graphic Design from the University of North Carolina - Charlotte.

 Sheila is an Instructional Designer specializing in accessibility compliance of the resources used and the content within D2L.
 Sheila provides one-on-one consultation with faculty and she designs and facilitates workshops that provide information and hands-on learning experiences focused specifically on accessibility in D2L and accessibility compliance.

 Sheila began her career in higher education as an adjunct instructor in the undergraduate program at Marquette and continues to teach in the Lubar Graduate School at the University of Wisconsin - Milwaukee.
-While at Marquette, she earned her e-learning certificate from the Center for Teaching and Learning and for the last several years Sheila has worked with the Center for Teaching and Learning as a contract Instructional Designer.
+While at Marquette, she earned her e-learning certificate from the Center for Teaching and Learning and for the last several years Sheila has worked with the Department of Digital Learning as a contract Instructional Designer.

 Prior to working in higher education, Sheila worked in various management positions within the manufacturing and finance sectors.
 Sheila was instrumental in leading change and training employees in concepts such as Leading Teams, Lean, Six Sigma, and Supply Chain Management.